Diverse Talent Research

-Companies are discovering they have to do more to yield diverse leadership hires.
+Learning how to discover diverse talent is essential for diversity recruiting.
+Often, diverse executive candidates are overlooked or missed entirely.
+So companies are realizing they have to do more to increase diverse hires — particularly at the executive level.
 That’s where we come in.
 We are an executive search research firm that uncovers top diverse talent that others miss.
 In doing so, we build diverse talent pools brimming with the best and brightest women and BIPOC contenders.

 It takes greater research expertise to avoid missing brilliant diverse candidates.
 For diversity recruiting to deliver results, you need expert researchers who understand how to look, where to look, and ultimately how to celebrate diversity in the candidates they discover.

 Internal Teams Lack Bandwidth